TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Machine_Learning/Probabilistic_Graphical_Models/Sum-Product Variable Elimination.md

 >- Compute the  **product** of *all factors* that have *eliminated all variables* in $\mathcal{Z}$: $$\phi^{*} = \prod_{\phi \in \Phi_{k}}\phi$$
 >- *Output*: $\phi^{*}$.

+^45fe7e

+>[!info]
+>Note that both [[Sum-Product Belief Propagation Algorithm for Clique Tree]], and [[Sum-Product Belief-Update Expectation Propagation Algorithm]], provide a clique tree ordering for the above variable elimination.

 >[!important] Theorem
 >Let $\mathcal{X}$ be some set of variables, and let $\Phi$ be a set of *factors* such that for each $\phi\in \Phi$, $$\text{scope}[\phi] \subseteq \mathcal{X}.$$